What are the best web browsers for Mac?

 The Sonoma version of Safari adds new features, including the ability to create separate profiles — an area where Google’s Chrome previously had an edge — and the option to turn websites into apps that live in the Dock and which you can access without needing to open Safari first.
 Before that, Ventura added support for QuickNotes, allowing you to easily add text, images, and links from Safari to a note in Notes.
 You can also pin tabs and create groups of tabs and share them with others.

-Safari is also very fast, thanks to the WebKit engine, and has robust privacy features, such as preventing third parties from tracking you as you browse the web and blocking websites from identifying the hardware and software you’re using.
+Safari also has robust privacy features, such as preventing third parties from tracking you as you browse the web and blocking websites from identifying the hardware and software you’re using.
 And, of course, it blocks sites that may harm your Mac.

 One of our favorite features is ‘Shared with You’ on the homepage, which displays links that you have been sent in Messages.